The Borgel Watch Case Company of GenevaCopyright © David Boettcher 2005 - 2023 all rights reserved.

 The advert goes on to say that this wristwatch case design has been "specifically requested by motorists and members of the English and colonial army."
 From this difference between the 1908 and 1912 adverts we can infer that sometime between 1908 and 1912 Borgel recognised an increasing demand for wristwatches and started including wristwatch cases as part of their standard range, although they had certainly been making wristwatches for several years before 1908.

 The earliest Borgel wristwatch I know of was made in 1906 - see below.
 But Borgel wristwatches made before WW1 are rare; my 1906 watch is the only one I have ever seen of that date.
-I know of several dated 1909, which corresponds with period of the advert, but I think the market for wrist watches was very small until demand suddenly took off for military men in WW1.
+The likelihood of finding a watch that can be confidently dated to before 1907 is limited because British import hallmarks, which include a date code, were not struck on imported watches before 1 June 1907.
+Swiss hallmarks do not carry a date.
+I know of several dated 1909, which corresponds with period of the advert, but I think the market for wristwatches was very small until demand suddenly took off for military men in WW1.

 Note the address towards the top of the advert, Usine et Bureau à St-Jean 78 (Factory and Office 78 Rue de St-Jean).
 The business has relocated again farther out, from number 6 Rue de St-Jean to number 78, presumably due to further expansion.